Voters Decide Key Mayoral Races, Last Call In Miami Beach In Tuesday's Election

-The Municipal and Special Elections are taking place in Hialeah, Homestead, Miami, Miami Beach, and Sunny Isles Beach.READ MORE: Miami-Dade Turning Vacant Lots Into Affordable Homes
+The Municipal and Special Elections are taking place in Hialeah, Homestead, Miami, Miami Beach, and Sunny Isles Beach.READ MORE: Woman Charged In Deadly Sunny Isles Bridge Crash

 The City of Hialeah is voting on a new mayor and council members.